Skip to main content

 4. Commitment Contracts

 How it works: You specify a goal, a deadline, a referee (someone who verifies your progress), and a stake.
-If you miss the goal, the stake is activated - money goes to a charity or an "anti-charity" (an organization you oppose politically), or your failure is publicly posted.
+If you miss the goal, the stake is activated.
+Money goes to a charity or an "anti-charity" (an organization you oppose politically), or your failure is publicly posted.

-Best for: High-stakes goals where mild social pressure isn't enough; people with a history of quitting when things get hard; goals with clear pass/fail measurement.
+Best for: High-stakes goals where mild social pressure isn't enough.
+People with a history of quitting when things get hard.
+Goals with clear pass/fail measurement.

 Research finding: Loss aversion research by Kahneman and Tversky established that losses feel approximately twice as painful as equivalent gains feel good.
-Financial commitment contracts exploit this asymmetry - the pain of losing $100 is a stronger motivator than the pleasure of gaining $100.
+Financial commitment contracts exploit this asymmetry.
+The pain of losing $100 is a stronger motivator than the pleasure of gaining $100.
 Read more in our analysis of financial penalties and behavior change.

 Common failure mode: Setting stakes too low to matter.
 A $5 commitment contract for a $100-an-hour earner is noise.
 The stake needs to be genuinely uncomfortable to be effective.